hoodie/hannibal/README.md

 ### Senders and Callers

 You can also address actors by their message type, not their concrete type.
-This is especially useful when you want to send a message to an actor without knowing its concrete type.
-There might be multiple actors that can handle the same message type.
+This is especially useful when you want to send a message to an actor without knowing its concrete type bacause there might be multiple actors that can handle the same message type.

 ```rust
 let sender = addr.sender::<Greet>();